Rollup Data SDK Samples

 It must be noted that the current example is using the Infura testnet, soon this guide will be updated to reflect on the Ethereum mainnet once the Umbrella contract launches on the mainnet.

-The provider key is masked in the sample, Ethereum developers are expected to already have this key from their previous endeavors.
+The provider key is masked in the sample, smart contract developers are expected to already have this key from their previous endeavors.
 The new ones can sign for one on Infura website.

 The contract registry address is of the Umbrella contract currently deployed on Ethereum's Kovan testnet.